Quarkus Roq Data

 2 The class aimed to map the data file must have a constructor that accepts a single parameter of type List<T>, where T is the type of the elements in the array.

-With the above configuration, the Extensions record will be have a list of Extension records and can be injected via CDI.
+With the above configuration, the Mountains record will have a list of Mountain records and can be injected via CDI.

 Extension Configuration Reference